 A speech pathologist can be a part of your child’s intervention team from an early age.
 A speech pathologist can check other areas of development if your child is experiencing difficulties developing speech and language.
 Often, other areas need to be supported first or at the same time to help your child learn to communicate.

 We understand it is important for children to have support where they need it most.
 We can provide services at any of these places:

 - At your child’s childcare centre, preschool or school

 - In the community

 What kinds of specialised speech pathology services does EarlyEd offer?

-How can speech pathology be funded under my NDIS package?
+How can speech pathology services at EarlyEd be funded?